-173.6 Computing Science
+183.6 Computing Science

-For admission requirements, see §15.15.
+For admission requirements, see §15.16.

-Senior Computing Science courses (400-level) are restricted to third- and fourth-year Science Honors and Specialization students, and students participating in degree programs requiring these courses.
+Senior Computing Science courses (400-level) are restricted to thirdand fourth-year Science Honors and Specialization students, and students participating in degree programs requiring these courses.

-173.6.1 Honors in Computing Science
+183.6.1 Honors in Computing Science

-Continuation in the Honors program requires a GPA of at least 3.0 on at least \star 24 in the preceding Fall/Winter and an overall GPA of at least 2.3 on all CMPUT, MATH and STAT courses taken in that Fall/Winter.
+Continuation in the Honors program requires successful completion of at least ★24 in the previous Fall/Winter with a GPA of at least 3.0 and an overall GPA of at least 2.3 on all CMPUT, MATH and STAT courses taken in that Fall/Winter.